Lafaiet/POXDoc/PT_BR/Main.md

 --verbose	Display extra information (especially useful for debugging startup problems) --no-cli	Do not start an interactive shell (No longer applies as of betta) --no-openflow	Do not automatically start listening for OpenFlow connections But running POX by itself doesn't do much – POX functionality is provided by components (POX comes with a handful of components, but POX's target audience is really people who want to be developing their own).
 Components are specified on the commandline following any of the POX options above.
-An example of a POX component is forwarding.l2_learning.
+An Exemplo of a POX component is forwarding.l2_learning.
 This component makes OpenFlow switches operate kind of like L2 learning switches.
 To run this component, you simply name it on the command line following any POX options:

 ./pox.py --no-cli forwarding.l2_learning
 You can specify multiple components on the command line.
 Not all components work well together, but some do.
 Indeed, some components depend on other components, so you may need to specify multiple components.
-For example, you can run POX's web server component along with l2_learning:
+For Exemplo, you can run POX's web server component along with l2_learning:

 ./pox.py --no-cli forwarding.l2_learning web.webcore
 Some components take arguments themselves.
 These follow the component name and (like POX arguments) begin with two dashes.
-For example, l2_learning has a "transparent" mode where switches will even forward packets that are usually dropped (such as LLDP messages), and the web server's port number can be changed from the default (8000) to an arbitrary port.
-For example:
+For Exemplo, l2_learning has a "transparent" mode where switches will even forward packets that are usually dropped (such as LLDP messages), and the web server's port number can be changed from the default (8000) to an arbitrary port.
+For Exemplo:

 ./pox.py --no-cli forwarding.l2_learning --transparent web.webcore --port=8888
  (If you're starting to think that command lines can get a bit long and complex, there's a solution: write a simple component that just launches other components.)